oshima0410/Macaque_HSCs/README.md

 ## Bundles
 The bundle includes:
-- tools for building scanpy datasets from multiple CellRanger count tables
+- tools for building scanpy object from multiple CellRanger count tables
 - doublet removal
 - batch correction
 - computing data reduction coordinates like UMAP, force directed graph and diffusion map
+- signature genes, including surface protein markers
 - trajectory analysis
 - cell type or age-tissue comparison metrics and plots
-- computing differentially expressed genes
+- cell cycle

 ## Data accessibility
 There are no restrictions on data availability for data presented in this study.